-Numerous public and private partners have been working together to make Educare of Washington, DC a reality.
+Numerous public and private partners worked together to make Educare of Washington, DC, a reality.
 Leading the effort are three anchor funders: the Pritzker Children's Initiative, the W.K.
 Kellogg Foundation and the Buffett Early Childhood Fund.
 They have been joined by the United Planning Organization, the key operational partner, along with the District of Columbia Public Schools, the Mayor's Office and City Council of the District of Columbia, The Sunshine Lady Foundation, and the George Kaiser Family Foundation.

 With its proximity to the nation's Capitol and participation in a nationwide network, Educare of Washington, DC's influence will extend far beyond the transformation of Ward 7, bringing with it a model of bipartisan support from public- and private-sector partners.